LucasSouza76/movie-app/README.md

 # Movie App with React Native
-Movie App using React Native
+Movie App using React Native consuming the API from The Movie Database website.

 ## Get Started
 install dev dependencies